ArtDev-HE/ai-ticket-management-system/docs/DEV_PREPROD_CHECKLIST.md

 Select one and I'll implement it next.
 Last updated: 2025-10-09

+## 2025-10-10 - Developer session update
+- Performed a targeted lint/type pass across the frontend (`frontend/ai_management_ticket_system`), removing remaining `any` hotspots, improving runtime guards, and normalizing AI/visualization payloads so charts render reliably.
+- Fixed a parse error in a frontend smoke test script and re-ran the smoke tests against the local backend; smoke tests completed successfully and backend `/health` returned OK.
+- Committed the type/lint fixes and documentation updates to `main` (chore: lint/type fixes and run frontend smoke tests).

 # DEV / Pre-production Cleanup Checklist

 This file captures temporary, dev-only, or test-only artifacts that were introduced during development.
 It lists each temporary item, where it lives, why it's temporary, and suggested remediation.
 Use this as the authoritative pre-prod cleanup checklist before any production release.